-IN the early part of the 20th century, among the green and pleasant meadows to the South of the dreaming spires of Oxford City, there was an unussuming village named Temple Cowley.
-In one corner of this village there was a large, delapidated building that had once been a military college this had been left unused for about 20 years, until William Richard Morris, 36 year-old garage owner and former champion racing cyclist, decided to continue his progression from building cycles and motorcycles, then selling cars, to become a car manufacturer himself.
+In the early part of the 20th century, among the green and pleasant meadows to the south of the dreaming spires of Oxford City, there was an unassuming village named Temple Cowley.
+In one corner of this village there was a large, dilapidated building that had once been a military college and which had been left unused for about 20 years, until William Richard Morris, 36 year-old garage owner and former champion racing cyclist, decided to continue his progression from building cycles and motorcycles, then selling cars, to become a car manufacturer himself.

-WRM Motors of Oxford was registered in October 1912 with Morris as the managing director, the Earl of Macclesfield, holding £4000 of preference shares taking the title of president.
+WRM Motors of Oxford was registered in October 1912 with Morris as the Managing Director, and the Earl of Macclesfield, holding £4000 of preference shares taking the title of President.
 The company took over the former college at Temple Cowley, and started converting it into a car factory.
 Production began here with a staff of 12, including Morris and his father.

 In the end, Lord retained the Morris name and Nuffield dealer network, but BMC’s centre gravity was firmly planted at the Austin factory at Longbridge.
 He may not have destroyed Morris as he had vowed, but decisions made during his rein at the top of BMC did not do the Morris marque any favours, either… After years of neglect (and a false new beginning in 1971 with the Marina), Morris quietly passed away in 1984.

 The Morris to BL – 1910 to 1984

 |The garage business run by W.R.
 Morris for several years at Longwall, Oxford, became the Morris Garage.